doc4d/4d-web-studio/docs/design-webforms/components.md

 ### Handling styles and datasources

 When you drop a crafted component on the Canvas:
-* its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.
+* its CSS classes are imported into the target webform, unless that Webform already has CSS classes with the same names.
-* its datasources are not imported into the target Webform.
+* its datasources are not imported into the target webform.
 That's because crafted components only include references to datasources, not the datasources themselves.

 ## Templates